MarkusJx/autobet/README.md

 **Important notices on the debugging zip**
 * This will create a autobet_debug.zip file on your desktop
-* It will include screenshots, **make shure to hide any personal/sensitive data or to delete screenshots from the .zip showing these information**
+* It will include screenshots, **make sure to hide any personal/sensitive data or to delete screenshots from the .zip showing these information**
 * If no out.log is included, it will be located at the program's install location
 * You can send this .zip in